Ursodoxicoltaurine: Synaptic connectivity

 A study from the Department of Physiology in University of Alicante, in Alicante, Spain, shows the effects of ursodoxicoltaurine in the P23H transgenic rat, a model of autosomal dominant retinitis pigmentosa.
 The transgenic rats were injected with ursodoxicoltaurine once a week starting from P21 until P120, along with vehicle-administered controls.
 At P120, the functionality of the retina was examined via ERG and immunoflourescent microscopy.
 The amplitude of the a- and b- waves were considerably higher in ursodoxicoltaurine treated rats, compared to the control group.
 Photoreceptor density in the center of the retina was three-fold greater in ursodoxicoltaurine treated rats.
 Also, TUNEL results showed smaller amounts of TUNEL-positive cells.
 The synaptic contacts amongst photoreceptor cells, bipolar cells, and horizontal cells were preserved in the ursodoxicoltaurine treated P23H rats.
 Additionally, the synaptic terminals in the outer plexiform layer were of greater density that in control rats.
 The neuroprotective effects of ursodoxicoltaurine are not only preserving retinal morphology and function, but also its synaptic contacts, a potentially useful aspect in delaying RP.

-Medical uses
+Other diseases

-Tauroursodeoxycholic acid has been suggested to have potential application in heart disease, Huntington's disease, Parkinson's disease, amyotrophic lateral sclerosis and stroke in view of its ability to reduce apoptotic effects.
+Tauroursodeoxycholic acid has also been suggested to have potential application in heart disease, Huntington's disease, Parkinson's disease, amyotrophic lateral sclerosis and stroke in view of the drug's ability to reduce apoptotic effects.